Cobb Institute of Archaeology: Directors

-Research Activities
+Research activities

 Since its inception, the Cobb Institute has provided funding and assistance for archaeological research and fieldwork in the Near East, the Mediterranean Basin, the Southeastern United States, and the Caribbean.

-Near Eastern Archaeology
+Near Eastern archaeology

-In 1980, the Roman Nabataean site of Elusa that located in the southern of Israel was the first sponsored place by the Cobb institute to conduct the research work in Middle East.
+In 1980, the Roman Nabataean site of Elusa (Haluza), located in southern Israel, was the first Middle Eastern archaeological project to be sponsored by the Cobb Institute.
 The Hebrew University in Jerusalem was involved in one of the research seasons.
-In order to achieve better cooperation results, the Hebrew University in Jerusalem provided a teaching program of the Middle East work to the MSU students.
-In 1981, Jack D. Elliott, Jr completed an associated research article named The Elusa Oikumene and the Cobb institute has published it to achieve promoting and educating results.
+In order to achieve better cooperative results, the Hebrew University provided a teaching program for the MSU students.
+In 1982, Jack D. Elliott, Jr. completed an associated research volume titled The Elusa Oikoumene: A Geographical Analysis of an Ancient Desert Ecosystem which the Cobb Institute published and distributed.

-Joe D. Seger organized the “Lahav Research Project"(LRP) in 1974.
+Joe D. Seger organized the "Lahav Research Project" (LRP) in 1974.
 There are four phases in this project.
-The first phase of the work was performed from 1976 to 1980, and the sponsorship of this phase was provided by the University of Nebraska at Omaha, the second and third phases were conducted by the Cobb Institute auspices during the period 1983-1989 and 1992-1999, respectively, the fourth phase began in 2007 with the sponsorship of Emory University.
+The first phase of the work was performed from 1976 to 1980, and the sponsorship of this phase was provided by the University of Nebraska at Omaha; the second and third phases were conducted by the Cobb Institute auspices during the period 1983–1989 and 1992–1999, respectively; and the fourth phase began in 2007 with the sponsorship of Emory University.
 Throughout the process, the American Schools of Oriental Research has been working with the Institute.
-In all of phases, staff members, subscribers, and worker participants provide financial support to the consortium institutions.
+In all phases, staff members, subscribers, and worker participants provided financial support to the consortium institutions.

-The following are some of the mining results of this project:
+The following are some of the results of this project: